imagej/imagej.github.io/pages/DICOM.md

 description: test description
 ---

-%Replace% FormatsMenu %Replace% [Digital Imaging and Communications in Medicine (DICOM)](wikipedia:DICOM "wikilink") is a standard for handling, storing, printing, and transmitting information in medical imaging.
+{% include menu-formats %}[Digital Imaging and Communications in Medicine (DICOM)](wikipedia:DICOM "wikilink") is a standard for handling, storing, printing, and transmitting information in medical imaging.